 The Pillars of Life

 Life cannot be balanced — only oriented.
-This essay explores the Pillars of Life: a framework for placing energy wisely when everything feels important at once.
+This essay explores the Pillars of Life: a way of looking at the tensions across the pillars that make us who we are.

 For years, I chased what people call work–life balance.